MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex2_message_encryption.md

 1. Select **Send** to send the message.

-1. Sign in to your personal email account and open the message from Lynne Robbins.
+1. Sign into your personal email account and open the message from Lynne Robbins.

 1. You should see a message from Lynne Robbins that looks like the image below.
 Select **Read the message**.